-Groundwater is a locally abundant resource and widely used resource that supplies an estimated 26% of RI's population with drinking water through public and private wells7.
+Groundwater is a locally abundant and widely used resource that supplies an estimated 26% of RI's population with drinking water through public and private wells14.
 An estimated 27 million gallons a day of groundwater are used for water supply, irrigation and other beneficial uses.
 Two-thirds of RI communities rely on groundwater to a significant degree for their water supply.
 Four aquifers have been designated as a "sole source aquifer" by the EPA.
-These are on Block Island. in Jamestown, within the Pawcatuck River Watershed and the Hunt-Annaquatucket-Pettasquamscutt watershed.region, primarily in North Kingstown.
-State Guide Plan 721, Water 20308 also details goals and polices for sole source aquifers.
+These are Block Island, Jamestown, the Pawcatuck River Watershed and the Hunt-Annaquatucket-Pettasquamscutt watershed.
+State Guide Plan 721, Water 203015 also details goals and polices for groundwater that is used for drinking water.

 Subsurface geology influences the amount of groundwater that is available and the ease by which it can be extracted from the ground in a particular location.
 Glacial deposits of stratified drift and till overlie fractured bedrock across the State.
 In river valleys, glaciers deposited deep deposits of stratified drift (sands and gravels) that characteristically have large amounts of pore space that store groundwater.
 This type of aquifer, referred to as a stratified drift aquifer, covers about one-third of the State.
 The deposits range from a few feet to 100 feet or more in depth.
-Twenty-two major stratified drift aquifers have been mapped and are shown on Figure 8.
+Twenty-two major stratified drift aquifers have been mapped and are shown on Figure 7.
 These aquifers are the most productive groundwater resource and most support large capacity public water supply wells; e.g. wells that pump a million gallons or more per day.